cssr-tools/pyopmnearwell/README.md

 ```
 Run `pyopmnearwell --help` to see all possible command line
 argument options.
 Inside the `some_input.txt` file you provide the path to the
 flow executable and simulation parameters.
-See the .txt files in the tests/configs
+See the .txt files in the `examples/`,
-folder.
+`tests/geometries/`, and `tests/models/` folders.

 ## Getting started
 See the [_documentation_](https://daavid00.github.io/pyopmnearwell/introduction.html).